-1. You know how much house you can afford
+1. Know how much you can afford

-How how much house you can afford is something you should base on your income after taxes.
+What house you can afford is something you should base on your income after taxes.
 Are you comfortably able to afford the estimated monthly mortgage payments without feeling strained or impacting your other financial goals?